noscriptph/noscriptph/README.md

 - 👨‍🏭 I am a **superior technician in industrial electricity and industrial automation**

-- 5 years presenting projects before the SEC (Undersecretary of Electricity and Fuels of Chile)
+- 5 years presenting projects before the SEC (Secretary of Electricity and Fuels of Chile)

 - I count Class B electrician certification (Chile)